danton721/image-batch-chooser/README.md

 # Batch Image Chooser

-Python GUI to select images with same name from two folders, good for selecting between two images after batch processing.
+Python3 GUI to select images with same name from two folders, good for selecting between two images after batch processing.

 Select folder 1 and folder 2 to compare, and output folder to copy selected image to this folder.